 The Jim Moran Institute for Global Entrepreneurship Presents the Ideas with Impact Social Entrepreneurship Challenge

 Do you have an idea that could help someone in need or make a positive impact on society?
 If so, you should enter the Ideas with Impact Social Entrepreneurship Challenge presented by The Jim Moran Institute for Global Entrepreneurship.
-Students from all FSU programs can enter the challenge.
+Students from all Florida State University programs can enter the challenge.
 A business background is not required.
 Don’t like public speaking?
 No problem, this competition is all written.